chr0nikler/chr0nikler.github.io/_posts/2023-10-22-How-I-Recovered-From-Debilitating-Jumpers-Knee.md

 ## What is Jumper's Knee

 First, its clinical term is Patellar Tendinopathy.
-The patellar tendon starts at your kneecap and ends at the top of your shin bone.
+The patellar tendon starts at the kneecap and ends at the top of the shin bone.

 Second, its symptoms are simple: